Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 Benchmarks
 ##########

-TPCH Benchmark
+TPC-H Benchmark
-**************
+***************
-Here we compare Daft against some popular Distributed Dataframes such as Spark, Modin, and Dask on the TPCH benchmark.
+Here we compare Daft against some popular Distributed Dataframes such as Spark, Modin, and Dask on the TPC-H benchmark.

 Our goals for this benchmark is to demonstrate that Daft is able to meet the following development goals:

 #. **Solid out of the box performance:** great performance without having to tune esoteric flags or configurations specific to this workload
 #. **Reliable out-of-core execution:** highly performant and reliable processing on larger-than-memory datasets, without developer intervention and Out-Of-Memory (OOM) errors
-#. **Ease of use:** getting up and running should be easy on typical cloud infrastructure that is easy to spin up for an individual developer or in an enterprise cloud setting
+#. **Ease of use:** getting up and running should be easy on cloud infrastructure for an individual developer or in an enterprise cloud setting

-A great stress-test of Daft is the `TPC-H benchmark <https://www.tpc.org/tpch/>`_, which is a standard benchmark for analytical query engines.
+A great stress test for Daft is the `TPC-H benchmark <https://www.tpc.org/tpch/>`_, which is a standard benchmark for analytical query engines.
-This benchmark helps ensure that while Daft makes it very easy to work with multimodal data, it can also do a great job at larger scales (Terabytes) of more traditional tabular analytical workloads.
+This benchmark helps ensure that while Daft makes it very easy to work with multimodal data, it can also do a great job at larger scales (terabytes) of more traditional tabular analytical workloads.

 Setup
 -----
 The basic setup for our benchmarks are as follows:

 #.
 We run questions 1 to 10 of the TPC-H benchmarks using Daft and other commonly used Python Distributed Dataframes.
 #.
-The data for the queries are stored and retrieved from AWS S3 as partitioned Apache Parquet files which is typical of enterprise workloads.
+The data for the queries are stored and retrieved from AWS S3 as partitioned Apache Parquet files, which is typical of enterprise workloads.
 No on disk/in-memory caching was performed.
 #.
 We run each framework on a cluster of AWS i3.2xlarge instances that each have:

    * 8 vCPUs